theetruscan/techladder/eng.md

 ### Scope and Impact

-Leads a team of 3+ engineers; helps to set project scope and requirements; mentors new team members on both technical and organizational challenges
+Leads a smaller team of engineers; helps to set project scope and requirements; mentors new team members on both technical and organizational challenges

 ### Team Development